Clement-DUSART/2vs-startgg-service/README.md

 # Sheets_CG-Overlays
-Sheets_CG-Overlays is an Start.GG overlay manager hosted by Google Sheets.
-Basicly, the manager gets the variables tournament infos from start GG by API and makes it accessible for any stream software.
+2vs-startgg-service is an Start.GG middleware used to request Start.gg by api.
+Those data will be transfered to a stream manager on google sheets so the variables tournament are accessible for any stream software.